 You’d think with the blessing of this family that I’ve finally grown up.
 But my brat is still in charge all too often.
 More than seven years ago, not knowing how long I had left, I decided to leave some record of my experience on earth – GrandpaLyle’s Notebook.
 Yet here I am at 81 years old, wasting time with brainless internet surfing and hours of puzzles to satisfy myself that I still “have it” … all the while neglecting my story.

 Which brings me to the second time travel movie – About Time.
 In this story, a young man discovers he has the ability to go back and relive moments in his past.
 As he first practices the use of his gift, he goes back, un-says cringe worthy comments, and kisses the girl like he should have the first time.
 But as he grows with it, he only goes back one day at a time to perfect little things.
 Finally, he learns how to do it right the first time.

 I just passed my 81st birthday.
 And realize that in the world I know, time travel is not an option.
-But I’m not too late to make the right choices today … to leave the brat behind … and to do it right the first time.
+But I’m not too late to make the right choices today … to leave the brat behind … and this time to do it right the first time.
 Odds are about 50-50!

 A sheriff’s car just passed me with the license please license 424 – my birthday.
 Is this an omen?
 Hmmm…